List of Beavis and Butt-Head characters: Relationship with Butt-Head

+Though the closest of confidants, Beavis and Butt-Head have a jaded, violent, and at times borderline sadistic relationship.
+Butt-Head often insults and physically abuses Beavis.
 Beavis is usually a follower, willingly taking Butt-Head's instructions and cooperating in his endeavors.
-This appears to be a byproduct of Beavis' own general witlessness rather than any fear of Butt-Head's abuse – as demonstrated in the alternate reality of "It’s a Miserable Life", in which Butt-Head had never been born and Beavis was instead the dim but productive friend of younger neighbor and schoolmate Stewart Stevenson.
+This appears to be a byproduct of Beavis' own general witlessness rather than any fear of Butt-Head's abuse – as demonstrated in the alternate reality of "It's a Miserable Life", in which Butt-Head had never been born and Beavis was instead the dim but productive friend of younger neighbor and schoolmate Stewart Stevenson.